 Serves 4 generously.

-And if you were thinking about subbing quinoa for the rice, go ahead, it’s delicious too as pictured below (this is actually my preferred grain, I love everything about it…but then this dish isn’t called Risi E Bisi).
+If you were thinking about subbing quinoa for the rice, go ahead, it’s delicious too as pictured below (this is actually my preferred grain, I love everything about it…but then this dish isn’t called Risi E Bisi).
 Top with Almond Parmesan like shown and your good to go.
 Truly wonderful!

 How to make using quinoa…